 Despite impressing at youth level, he never made a senior appearance for the Blues and had mixed loan spells at Cheltenham Town and Tranmere Rovers.

 The 23-year-old completed a permanent move to Portuguese club Vitoria de Guimaraes in 2020 but spent last season on loan at Burton Albion.
-He returned to England in September, joining Walsall on a permanent deal.
+He returned to England last September, joining Walsall on a permanent deal.

 CAM: Josimar Quintero (Harvey St Clair, ’71)